FlamingArr/love2droid/README.md

 # Love2Droid, make .apk from .love on github

-### You will just upload your game.love file and edit a config.lua file, wait a minute or two and download the generated signed or unsigned apk!
+**You will just upload your game.love file and edit a config.lua file, wait a minute or two and download the generated signed or unsigned apk!**

 **Step by step guide :**
-* Fork this repository and perform the next steps in it
+* Fork this repository and perform the next steps in the forked repo
 * Upload game.love file in buildData (it must be named game.love)
 * Edit the config.lua file in buildData (the file itself contains info on how to edit it)
 * Goto actions tab and click on the topmost action
 * Wait until it finishes
 * Now from the artifacts download the signed or unsigned apk

+**If anything breaks then please raise an issue**

-This uses the [apktool method](https://love2d.org/wiki/Game_Distribution/APKTool) of distributing love games to android and uses [uber apk signer](https://github.com/patrickfav/uber-apk-signer) to sign the apk
+**This uses the [apktool method](https://love2d.org/wiki/Game_Distribution/APKTool) of distributing love games to android and uses [uber apk signer](https://github.com/patrickfav/uber-apk-signer) to sign the apk**